praveens-git-bit/Build2024-FabricDocument/exercise1.md

 28. Click on the **Existing Lakehouse** radio button, click on the **dropdown**, select **lakehouse...** and then click on the **Next** button.

 ![Datawarehouse.](mediaNew/task-1.3.19.png)

+Note: *Wait for the source to be appeared.*

 29. Select the **Load to new table** radio button, click on the **checkbox** beside **Source** and then click on **Next**.